subramanya1702/design-hub/README.md

 # design-hub
-A repository for all kinds of system design questions
+A repository that houses all kinds of system design and object oriented implementations.